julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 3. **Training-based restriction** — limited to initiated specialists
 4. **Reproductive authority restriction** — men excluded from administering herbs affecting pregnancy or menstruation

+In the Balkans, similar boundaries around reproductive power appear in **[Balkan Love Magic Folklore](balkan-love-magic-folklore)**, where certain herbs were used not for healing or courtship, but for coercive or fate-altering rites feared by the community.

 This article uses *forbidden* in its historically accurate sense:
 **restricted by law, ritual, or survival necessity — not modern ideology.**